dlang-community/setup-dlang/README.md

 To run them use `npm test`.

 Added the `verify_sig` option.
 It can be used to disable the gpg verification of the downloaded dmd archives.
 The option is meant to be used in edge-case scenarios when the [d-keyring](https://github.com/dlang/dlang.org/blob/master/d-keyring.gpg) is not updated alongside the dmd releases (#87).
 Requested in #90.

+Added the `dub: "any"` input
+This is a special value that means:
+1. if the compiler is `dmd` or `ldc`, don't install `dub`, use the executable that comes with the compiler
+2. if the compiler is `gdc`, install latest `dub`

+This has become the default value because most D projects use `dub` to build and it is a hindrance to manually specify it just because `gdc` doesn't come with it.